Thou enlightenest wonderfully from the everlasting hills.

 malignant, each exhibiting negation.
 Positively, I would like to say

-Our Town represents a funerary and
+that the autumn hill of Our Town represents a funerary and

 profound transcendence, the end of engagement with life on its own